sunknudsen/privacy-guides/how-to-create-encrypted-paper-backup/README.md

 - When copy/pasting commands that start with `$`, strip out `$` as this character is not part of the command

-## Preconfigured image

-Preconfigured image is available for [purchase](https://sunknudsen.com/store/products/pi-qr-image).

-Copy image to microSD card and you’re ready to create encrypted paper backups and plan your succession.

-Username: `pi` Password: `raspberry`

 ## Setup guide

 ### Step 1: log in to Raspberry Pi